Q: What’s the difference between The Crunch and the College Readiness Packages?

 With the CR Package, a student has the time and freedom to develop all of their essays and résumé with multiple reviews of their work by the College Readiness office team, and the opportunity to further revise their essays under the direction of their College Readiness consultant.
 This process helps to ensure that the final draft of an essay any student submits with their college applications is the strongest version possible.

 Another feature that is included in the CR Packages is a designed résumé.
-Once a Readiness+ or Readiness student’s résumé has been finalized, the College Readiness office team creates a unique PDF file and inserts personalized digital graphics to make a student’s résumé pop off the page!
+Once a Premier or Classic student’s résumé has been finalized, the College Readiness office team creates a unique PDF file and inserts personalized digital graphics to make a student’s résumé pop off the page!
 The Crunch participants will have the opportunity to purchase a designed résumé at the end of the camp, but it is otherwise not included.

 Q: Wait – essays, plural?